 Computation is done for all dimensions of the core diagram and a detailed table can be displayed with the graphical user interface.
 A specified input of 1,000 kVA, 6,600/440 Volts is shown in Fig. 6.
 The resultant diagram of the core dimensions is shown in Fig. 7.
-The computer-aided design a three-phase of transformer is greatly affected by some of the assumed parameters such as the window space factor, the specific magnetic loading, the kdensity, Steimetz's factor. the current coefficient, etc. This is because these values are either chosen from a table corresponding to approximate kVA ratings or calculated in accordance with the voltage ratings of the windings and the type of steel material.
+The computer-aided design of a three-phase transformer is greatly affected by some of the assumed parameters such as the window space factor, the specific magnetic loading, the kcurrent density. factor. the Steimetz's coefficient, etc. This is because these values are either chosen from a table corresponding to approximate kVA ratings or calculated in accordance with the voltage ratings of the windings and the type of steel material.